Why Can't I View the Attached Data Disk on the Server?¶

 UUID=0b3040e2-1367-4abb-841d-ddb0b92693df /mnt/sdc ext4 defaults 0 2

-• The second column indicates the directory on which the partition is mounted.
-You can query the mount point using the df -TH command.
+Mount point: The directory on which the partition is mounted.
+You can query the mount point using df -TH.

-• The third column indicates the file system format of the partition.
-You can query the file system format using the df -TH command.
+Filesystem: The file system format of the partition.
+You can query the file system format using df -TH.

-• The fourth column indicates the partition mount option.
-Normally, this parameter is set to defaults.
+Mount option: The partition mount option.
+Usually, this parameter is set to defaults.

-• 0: Linux dump backup is not used.
-Normally, dump backup is not used, and you can set this parameter to 0.
+0: Linux dump backup is not used.
+Usually, dump backup is not used, and you can set this parameter to 0.

-• The sixth column indicates the fsck option, that is, whether to use fsck to check the attached disk during startup.
+fsck: The fsck option, which means whether to use fsck to check the disk during startup.

 The system saves the configurations and exits the vi editor.